-Strategic thinking can be implemented through a number of different tools and techniques.
-Furthermore, out of all the available tools for strategic thinking, scenario planning is the one technique that allows a manager to enlist the different possibilities of a strategic plan with appropriate details.
+Strategic thinking involves a number of different tools and techniques.
+Furthermore, out of all the available tools for strategic thinking.
+Scenario planning is the one technique that allows a manager to enlist the different possibilities with appropriate details.
 Intrinsically, it allows a manager to identify all the trends and uncertainties associated with a strategic plan.
-Moreover, it also incorporates the construction of a number of scenarios that can occur in relation to the execution of a business plan.
-With the construction of the different scenarios, errors in the decision making can be effectively resolved.
-In this article, a tool for strategic thinking based on scenario planning is discussed, and it is detailed in a step-by-step process.
+It also incorporates the construction of a number of scenarios that can occur in relation to the execution of a business plan.
+With the construction of different scenarios, we can effectively resolve errors in the decision making.
+In this article, we will discuss a tool for strategic thinking based on scenario planning.
+It is a detailed in a step-by-step process.

-Scenario planning is an off-shoot of strategic thinking that deals in the imagination of all the possible scenarios associated with the execution of a plan.
+Scenario planning is an off-shoot of strategic thinking innovation that deals in the imagination of all the possible scenarios associated with the execution of a plan.
 Generally, managers only consider the two scenarios associated with the outcome of a business plan – success and failure.
 However, strategic thinkers envision several different intermediate scenarios leading to the success and failure of a strategic plan.
 Hence, with efficient scenario planning, all the negative and consequential scenarios can be resolved even before their real-time occurrence.